The data, documentation, and associated files are available for download here.

 Please note: These data are provided for free public use.
 Under no circumstances may they be resold.

-The nominal posting interval is 1.5 m.
-Only first and last returns are available.
+The nominal posting interval is 1.0 m.

 Once you have identified the tiles you need, go to the appropriate directory, and select the data you need.

-An alternative, and more rapid method is to use the WV DEP (TAGIS) geospatial application, which shows lidar holdings across the state of West Virginia, and allows a map-based selection and downloading of individual tiles (once you have zoomed in sufficiently far on the map).
+An alternative and more rapid method is to use the WV DEP (TAGIS) geospatial application, which shows lidar holdings across the state of West Virginia, and allows a map-based selection and downloading of individual tiles (once you have zoomed in sufficiently far on the map).

 Back to the Data directory